304 North Cardinal St.

 The update plans increase the building’s height inline with The Madison, to 55-storeys — 186 meters — and provide an additional 56 homes for a total of 388 residential units.

-This revised plan is a simple stretch of the original by Make Architects, a firm that have gained popularity in the area.
-The internationally acclaimed firm have designed the interiors to 10 Park Drive for the Canary Wharf Group’s Wood Wharf development immediately north, and the entirety of sister tower, The Madison.
+The internationally acclaimed firm have designed the interiors to 10 Park Drive for the Canary Wharf Group’s Wood Wharf development immediately north, and the entirety of sister tower, The Madison (previously known as Amory Tower).

 The striking art-deco style tower sits on top of a 2-storey podium.
 This provides an expansive residents terrace area, alongside all weather children’s play facilities inside, looking out across the landscaped area.
 The sleek modern design provides every apartment with a private balcony, and ensures all apartments are dual aspect to maximise light.